 Empire State Building

 Of course, one skyscraper stands out as New York City’s most iconic and most famous – The Empire State Building.
 Completed it 1931 it was once the world’s tallest building until 1970, today it’s the world’s 35th tallest, but remains one of the world’s most beautiful.
 With 102 floors, this magnificent building feels romantic as soon as you step inside.
 The main lobby is a splendid example of 1930’s Art Deco design.
-The giant mural in gold and aluminium leaf depicts the building with rays of light from the mast, the Art Deco lifts are also gorgeous.
+Huge slabs of marble and a giant mural in gold and aluminium leaf depicts the building with rays of light from the mast, the Art Deco lifts are also gorgeous.

-There’s 2 x 360 degree observation decks with views inside from the 86th floor and outside on the 102nd floor.
+There’s 2 x 360 degree observation decks with views inside and outside from the 86th floor.
+For an additional price you can go to the highest interior deck on the 102nd floor.
 Ideally choose a nice clear day and head on up to yep more queues, so go early morning or late in the day for the shortest ones.
 Thankfully the old Skyride flight simulator has been replaced with exhibits about the history of the building.